 The route of the canal follows relatively straight lines, but not the walk: between private sidewalks, underground tunnels under train tracks, such as those entering Marylebone Station, and the absence of docks, you will have to walk up and down quite often, admiring romantic houseboats and the surrounding architecture and maybe trying to imagine that once the boats used to move up the canal pulled by horses.
 Surreal no?

-At the height of the central London Mosque, you can cross Regent’s Park, admire the gardens, the pond, and the Queen Mary’s Gardens, or leave the park and canal for a short detour to the top of Primrose Hill, which you have undoubtedly seen in various movies set in London.
+At the height of the central London Mosque, you can cross Regent’s Park, admire the gardens, the pond, and Queen Mary’s Gardens, or leave the park and canal for a short detour to the top of Primrose Hill, which you have undoubtedly seen in various movies set in London.

-Camden Lock Market
+3. Camden Lock

 Re-emerging from Camden Lock, you have to cross Camden High Street to find the next portion of the canal, squeezed between high modern buildings and with no pedestrian banks for a while.